Deployment Guide¶

 5. CI/CD Pipeline¶

-Staging: Automatic on Push to main¶
+Staging: Automatic on Push to staging¶

 What it does: